carlescliment/sinatra-personal-webpage/_posts/2015/fluent-collections.md

 end
 ```

 So we finally couple our Trips collection to a concrete implementation.
-Since we have exposed the class and given up with the [Tell don't ask principle](https://pragprog.com/articles/tell-dont-ask), we need a big effort to make the code evolve.
+Since we have exposed the class and given up on the [Tell don't ask principle](https://pragprog.com/articles/tell-dont-ask), we need to make a big effort to make the code evolve.
 Let's say we want to write a more perfomant version of the collection in which the items are stored in two hashes keyed by `from` and `to`.
 Man, we screwed it up.

 Collections are more than simple containers.
 In fact, collections aren't containers at all, they are abstractions that represent sets of elements in our domain logic.
 So my point here is, why do you need to count?
 Why do you need to access to a concrete index?
 Why do you need to `each` the collection?
 What the hell you want to do, mate?